-As is obvious from this list, in the last fifty years or so, imaginaries have been a concept closely associated with European literature and art, and with French thought in particular.
-Interestingly, influential and widely read publications such as the Times Literaruy Supplement and the New York Times Book Review figure strongly.
-Journals such as Cultural Studies , GeoForum and Environment and Planning D(!) are the only representatives of non-literary or non-psycholanalytic disciplines.
+As is obvious from this list, in the last fifty years or so, imaginary is a concept closely associated with European literature and art, and with French thought in particular.
+However, influential and widely read English publications such as the Times Literary Supplement and the New York Times Book Review have also been vehicles for its dissemination.
+Journals such as Cultural Studies , GeoForum and Environment and Planning D(!) are the only representatives of non-literary or non-psycholanalytic disciplines in the list of journal publications which include the concept.
 Even if we break this table down over shorter time windows (I have not included these tables), the most recent time windows still display a literary humanities domination of work on imaginaries.
 Although social science journals such as American Anthropologist or Environment and Planning A figure heavily, they are swamped by the work on literatures and arts.

 Finally, how do people invoke or make imaginaries using the poetic-logical techniques of academic writing?
 To analyse this, I have taken approximately 4000 article abstracts from Web of Science, and using corpus linguistics approaches, counted some of the different ways imaginaries figure there.
 TBC …